zmjafary/zmjafary.github.io/content/featured/CustomerPortal/index.md

   - IntertiaJS
 ---

-iCashCars allows customers to quickly value their vehicles by entering VRM and car details.
-Sellers can submit vehicle info and photos via a user-friendly portal or WhatsApp/email connecting them with potential buyers.
+A portal for customers to manage their vehicle's journey, including its valuation, inspection, and repair.
+Customers can also access their vehicle's history, review invoices, and conveniently handle payments.